This blog may contain affiliate links. Read our disclosure policy for more info.

 Renting a Car or Campervan in New Zealand

 The first step to planning your New Zealand road trip is choosing your set of wheels!
-Most people rent a campervan or motorhome to get around, but you can also just rent a normal car and stay in hotels (as opposed to camping.)
+Most people rent a campervan or motorhome to get around, but you can also just rent a normal car and stay in hotels (as opposed to camping).
+To help you choose, we’ve outlined our favorite rental companies below (along with some great discounts!).

-You can search for rental cars online with Discover Cars in advance to compare car models and prices.
-We’ve used this website all over the world and if you want more details, read our honest review of Discover Cars for more details!
+If Snap Rentals doesn’t have what you need, you can also search for rental cars with Discover Cars to compare car models and prices across a variety of companies.
+We’ve used this website all over the world, and you can read our honest review of Discover Cars here for more details!

 JUCY is our personal favorite campervan rental company in NZ.
 We love JUCY because they have such a range of both cars and campervans available, so you’re pretty much guaranteed to find something to suit your budget and travel style.